 - 5. A copy of SAT I and/or ACT test results sent directly to Centenary, or scores reported on the official high school transcript (faxes and student copies are not official).
 This requirement may be waived if a student has more than 30 transferable hours or has reached his/her 25th birthday. - 6.
-At least one letter of recommendation from a college professor or advisor, but additional sources are also welcomed to provide further recommendations on the student's behalf.
+Letter(s) of recommendation from a college professor or advisor are not required but are strongly recommended.